ISFG/spisum-react/README.md

 You can set SSL connection following this guide https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/ or if you would like to use HTTP instead of HTTPS, remove everything with comment ```# managed by Certbot```.

+## Default users

+Administrator (this user can create groups and spisum users), username: sAdmin, password: sAdmin Superuser (this user is superuser in spisum), username: spisum, password: spisum

 ## Supported browsers

 |**Browser**|**Version**|